 Developments in technology account for new literacies to be learned, but agreeing upon how to do that continues to prove difficult.
 Yancey (2004) in “Made not only in words: Composition in a new key” declared the field to be in a most important moment, and urges rhetoric and composition to move away from composing and teaching composition that consists of alphabetic text.
 Yancey states “the screen is the language of the vernacular” (305), and despite this not being a new assessment in 2004, she proclaimed that “we are digital already.”

 Also in 2004 Stuart Selber addresses where curriculum should go in Multiliteracies for a Digital Age.
 Selber argues, “if students are to become agents of positive change, they will need an education that is comprehensive and truly relevant to a digital age” (234).
-This education requires students enhance their multiliteracies.
+This education requires students enhance their multiliteracies by becoming functional, critical and rhetorical practitioners?
+Users? of technologies.
 To do this the curriculum goes beyond functional and critical literacies so that students can develop rhetorical literacies.
 Functional literacy occurs when a student “resolves technological impasses confidently and strategically” (p.
 67).
 It is akin to developing the necessary skills to use a computer and its accompanying software.
 There is no questioning of the technology.
 The goals of critical literacy are for students to become “critically literate” about the dangers of computers and “able to recognize and recognize and articulate the ways power circulates in technological contexts” through a heuristic approach that helps students develop a “metadiscourse” within the “parameters of a critical approach to computer literacy: design cultures, use of contexts, institutional forces, and popular representations” (p.133).
 All of which essentially leads to students aware of these elements and dangers, and reflective, but not yet taking action.
 Rhetorical literacy concerns itself with design and evaluation of online awareness.
 It demonstrates the students’ ability to be “reflective producers of technology (p.
 182).
 Here students have the means to take social action.

 This comprehensive education differs from the traditional approaches associated with alphabetic text.
 It is no coincidence that following these strong statements in support of moving away from alphabetic text, and relying upon interfaces and digital spaces for communication that some in digital rhetoric focus more on the technology than the persuasive practices.
 Clarke (2009) in “The Digital Imperative: Making the Case for a 21st-Century Pedagogy” presents digital rhetoric as another literacy students must develop/enhance.
 She uses Lanham’s The Electric Word to support the shift towards images and words in writing.
 She points to web 2.0 technologies offering access and allowing for exploring new ways to encourage authorial control of writing (p.
 28).
 Assignments such as the E-Portfolio are highlighted as a means for “discussions of ownership of digital material” (p.
 29).
 This interpretation of the E-Portfolio incorporates elements of Selber’s critical literacy.
 Clarke goes so far as to describe the composition classroom as an “emerging space for digital rhetoric” and views this as one way to develop students’ literacy in digital rhetoric.